As of 1st July 2022, private companies are welcome to apply for the membership of the Consultative Committee.

 New Member announcement

-The Chair of the UPU Consultative Committee (CC), Mr Walter Trezek, is pleased to announce that the Council of Administration has approved the application of logistic-natives e.V. (logistic-natives.com) to become a member of the UPU CC.
+The Chair of the UPU Consultative Committee (CC), Mr Walter Trezek, is pleased to announce that the application of GTS Express to become a Gold member of the UPU CC has been approved.

 For more information, please contact the CC Secretariat by e-mail at firstname.lastname@example.org